Reduction of trans and saturated fatty acids

 Apart from the constraints on the specification of the fat, like those mentioned in Fat blends, more and more attention has been asked for the type of fatty acids.
-The type of fatty acids are given in Analytical data.
-Especially the last 10 years much more studies have been made to understand better the relation between the type of fatty acids and the risk of CHD (Coronary Heart Disease); see some references below.
+The different types of fatty acids are given in Analytical data.
+Especially the last 15 years much more studies have been made to understand better the relation between the type of fatty acids and the risk of CHD (Coronary Heart Disease).

 It is scientifically accepted that

-• trans fatty acids are increasing the LDL and even lowering the HDL: the risk for CHD is clearly higher with trans fattty acids than with saturated fatty acids
+• trans fatty acids increase the LDL and even lower the HDL: the risk for CHD is clearly higher with trans fatty acids than with saturated fatty acids

 • mono- and polyunsaturated fatty acids are lowering the cholesterol/LDL

-• even ratio linolic/linolenic acid is more important than understood in the past
+Even the ratio linoleic/linolenic acid is more important than understood in the past.

 For each application there are different constraints for the fat applied, like N-line, taste keepability or oxidation stability, but also healthy constraints like no trans (or less than 1% in the fat), low in saturated fatty acids and higher in mono and poly unsaturated fatty acids.

-In order to fulfill all these contradictionary constraints and so to get some solids at application temperature there will be a minimum of saturated+trans fatty acids required.
+In order to fulfill all these contra dictionary constraints and to get some solids at application temperature there will be a minimum of saturated (+trans fatty acids) required.

 So reduction of trans fatty acids will usually result either in higher levels of saturated fatty acids or in adaptation of the other constraints.

-If the constraints can not be adapted then the fatblenders (refineries) have to use the potential oil modifications techniques on a smart way, at least taking into account that the sum of saturated +trans should be not be higher preferably lower than before the change, resulting always in a lower risk for CHD:
+If the constraints can not be adapted then the fat blenders (refineries) have to use the oil modifications techniques on a smart way, at least taking into account that the sum of saturated +trans should be not higher than before the change, resulting always in a lower risk for CHD:

-• interesterification of e.g BO69 (fully hardened BO with trans<2) with BO/RP, POs with PK or BO69/POs with PK39 (fully hardened PK with trans lower <2) etc.
+• Interesterification of e.g. BO69 (fully hardened BO with trans<2) with BO/RP, POs with PK, BO69/POs with PK39 (fully hardened PK with trans lower <2) etc.

 The newest healthy trend is to use no hardened components at all.
-Then only fractionation (preferably dry fractionation) and interesterification can be used to make the required fatcomponents.
+Then only fractionation and interesterification can be used to make the required fat components.

 Your fatsforfoods consultant can support you because of his global and long experience in reducing the trans content in margarines/fats (consumer and industrial application)